 - Eliminate guesswork.

-Data now available allows boards of directors and community leaders to move from experienced-based decision-making to more analytics-based decision-making.
+Data allows boards of directors and community leaders to move from experienced-based decision-making to analytics-based decision-making.
 It’s no secret that sales and occupancy are key metrics that drive top line revenue and impact the bottom line.
 Use data to gain insight into what’s driving wage and expense ratios, per resident-based staffing, budgeting across different departments, and how they affect your community’s financial performance.
 Compare your revenues and expenses against industry benchmarks and trends, and track changes over time.
 Do you have operating tenets and a strategic plan to achieve them?
 The most successful senior living communities transform their data into metrics that provide meaningful insight, and they make it part of their operating discipline – not just something to explore when there’s an issue.

 - Get leaders on the same page.